morauszkia/indeed-scraper/README.md

    - `location`: The location of the job.
    - `occupation`: The job title or occupation (in this case, "kuchař").
    - `desc`: A short description of the job.
    - `type`: Type of employment, full-time or part-time.
-Note: Some job listings may not have salary information, so it will be `NA`.
+Note: Some job listings may not have information, so it will be `NA`.
    - `salary`: The salary information (if available).
-Note: Some job listings may not have salary information, so it will be `NA`.
+Note: Some job listings may not have information, so it will be `NA`.
    - `salaryANDtype`: type+salary.
    - `date`: The posting date of the job.